Author’s Spotlight – Author Bryan Dull

 How many books have you written, what are their titles, where can we find them?

 I have ‘Pill Hill’ that is coming out in June.
-I also have my Solstice Chronicle novels, ‘Solstice’ and ‘Equinox’, we well as my shorts, “Daddy” (a prequel to Pill Hill), “Christians Christmas Conundrum”, and “Sewer Drains & Lighthouses”.
+I also have my Solstice Chronicle novels, ‘Solstice’ and ‘Equinox’, as well as my shorts, “Daddy” (a prequel to Pill Hill), “Christians Christmas Conundrum”, and “Sewer Drains & Lighthouses”.
 All are available through Amazon and Barnes & Noble as well as other outlets.

 What genre do you write in?
 If multiple genres, which is your favorite to write in and why?